vinsky001/ALX-DarkMode-project/README.md

 ***
 To install ALX SE Theme Selector:
 * Simply goto the Chrome Extension Webstore
-* Search for "ALX SE Theme Selector"
+* Search for "ALX Intranet Theme Selector"
 * Click on the name in the ensuing result
 * Click "Add to Chrome"